Fraud and dishonesty

 The range of fraud and dishonesty charges is rather wide mainly because of the range of legislative changes put into law by the various levels of Australian governments to deal with problems that include money laundering, welfare entitlements, and new technology-related offences.

-The objective of this information is to give a review of these offences and explain how they generally operate within Australia.
+The objective of this information is to give a review of these offences and explain how they operate within Australia.

 Common law vs statutory offences

 Just like many criminal offences, fraud came from the common law and was a general offence judged on a standard of what the ordinary person might have regarded as honest behaviour.
-However, the criminal laws of the Commonwealth, States and Territories, now divide offences of dishonesty into a numerous charges that covers several different activities that may not have fallen within the original scope of the common law offence.
+However, the criminal laws of the Commonwealth, States and Territories, now divide offences of dishonesty into numerous charges that cover several different activities that may not have fallen within the original scope of the common law offence.

 Categories of offences

-Listing all of the different categories of fraud and dishonesty offences is beyond the scope of this article, however, generally speaking these offences can fall under the following categories:
+Listing all of the different categories of fraud and dishonesty offences is beyond the scope of this article, however, generally speaking, these offences can fall under the following categories:

-‘Traditional’ fraud, which generally involves knowingly taking advantage of someone dishonestly for a financial or a material advantage;
+‘Traditional’ fraud, which involves knowingly taking advantage of someone dishonestly for a financial or a material advantage;

 - Specific classes of charges relating to contracts, securities and financial instruments (for example, forging signatures on a mortgage or passing fake cheques);